What Is Data Security?

 Insider threats might be the hardest to anticipate.
 As you can guess, insider threats are employees who intentionally harm an organization's security perimeter.
 They might share sensitive data such as passwords with dubious third parties or steal business data and sell it on the black market.

-Data Erasure
+Data erasure

-Data Masking
+Data masking

-Data Resiliency
+Data resiliency

-Data security vs. data privacy
+Data security vs. data privacy: What’s the difference?

-Today, the terms data security and data privacy are used a lot.
+Today, the terms “data security” and “data privacy” are used a lot.
 At times, they might seem interchangeable.
 While in a sense that can be true, the two terms are technically distinct concepts.

 Data security is a broad term that encompasses data privacy.
-However, when we talk about data privacy, we mainly refer to cybersecurity practices that are aimed at protecting data from unauthorized access or corruption.
+However, when we talk about data security, we mainly refer to cybersecurity practices that are aimed at protecting data from unauthorized access or corruption.

 Data privacy, on the other hand, is a concept that aims to ensure that the way businesses collect, store, and use data is compliant with legal regulations.